Python Developing

 How to change the shell start scripts for other operating systems and shell environments is well described in the Pyenv Github repository.

-If you restart the terminal (or load the changes with source ~/.zshrc
+If you restart the terminal (or load the changes with source ~/.zprofile

 ), you can enter the command pyenv